TNRIS/flood/README.md

 Install Packages: `npm install`

+To retrieve the secrets file, install [ansible](http://www.ansible.com/)

 ## Developing

+1. place a copy `vault-password.txt` into the root of this repo `~/flood`.
+You might need to change spaces to newlines. cd into the root folder and run `make pull-secrets` to quickly download, decrypt, and properly place the secrets file.
-1. Make a copy of `src/keys/secrets.sample.es`, fill out and save as `src/keys/secrets.es`
+    * Alternatively (without ansible), make a copy of `src/keys/secrets.sample.es`, fill out and save as `src/keys/secrets.es`
 1. `npm start` to start a hot-reloading development web server
 1. Open browser to `http://localhost:3545`